huntergmcelroy/TweetBeats/README.md

 TweetBeats
 ============

-Project for CSCE 438: Distributed Data-Intensive Systems @ Texas A&M University.
+TweetBeats is a project for CSCE 438: Distributed Data-Intensive Systems @ Texas A&M University.
 Professor: James Caverlee

 Twitter is a community of users sharing their opinions and thoughts about a variety of topics.
 We have created a new way to "visualize" these opinions and